SAN FRANCISCO (KCBS RADIO) – Seven people have died and one more is in stable condition after a shooting Monday afternoon in Half Moon Bay.

-Four people were killed in one location, while the other three were killed in a second location — both described by authorities as mushroom farms.
+Four people were killed in one location, while the other three were killed in a second location — both mushroom farms.

-Half Moon Bay resident Katy McQue was unknowingly parked right next to the suspect.
+One Half Moon Bay resident was unknowingly parked right next to the suspect.
 "He seemed calm and quiet and he didn't react much when he was taken down," she said.
 "It all happened very calmly."

-Zhao's motive is unknown, but Corpus believe he worked with victims who she said were all farm workers.
-Authorities believe the suspect drove from one farm to the second and used a legally purchased firearm.
+Authorities believe the suspect drove from one farm to the second, using a legally purchased firearm.
 There were also children on the farms at the times of the shootings.

 "This is something that we get to watch on the news, never think that it's going to come and hit home," said Half Moon Bay Vice Mayor Joaquin Jimenez.
 "Today we're on the news."